 National Museum of Cambodia Highlights

 Housed within an impressive red sandstone structure, The National Museum of Cambodia stands out as a fine illustration of the traditional Khmer architecture.
 With over 14,000 interesting exhibits to its credit, the museum is truly a treasure trove of artefacts portraying Khmer or Angkorian culture and history.

 Its exhibits comprising bronze/wood sculptures, ceramic items, ethnographic items and stone articles are categorized into four brackets: prehistoric, pre-Angkor, Angkor and post-Angkor exhibits.
 One of its most spectacular exhibits is the eight-armed statue of Lord Vishnu that dates back to the 6th century.
 Another remarkable attraction is the image of King Jayavarman VII in a meditation posture that can be seen in the West Gallery displaying artworks from Angkor Wat.

-Visit the museum’s Bronze Gallery to take a peep into bronze-casting methods practiced during the Angkorian period from the 6th to 13th centuries.
+Visit the museum’s Bronze Gallery to take a peep into bronze-casting methods practised during the Angkorian period from the 6th to 13th centuries.
 Found next to the Bronze Gallery is a rare repository of post-Angkorian era Buddha images.
 There is also a gallery that exhibits a selection of sandstone sculptures dating back to the 6th century.

 Good to Know about National Museum of Cambodia

 You can find the National Museum of Cambodia a few blocks away from the Royal Palace on Street 13 in Phnom Penh.
 Admission to the museum is nominal and entry is free for children and school groups.
 The museum does not permit photography within the galleries.
 You are allowed to take pictures of the courtyard and exterior, though.